This website uses cookies. If you continue to use the site, your agreement will result in cookies being set.

 Campbell Bar

-This bar located within Grand Central Terminal is a great pre-Gatsby spot due to its proximity to the venue — and because it has Jazz Age history.
+This bar located within Grand Central Terminal is a great pre-Gatsby spot because it has Jazz Age history.
 The space's original tenant was William Kissam Vanderbilt II, whose family built Grand Central, and later became the office of 1920s financier John W. Campbell, for whom the bar is named.

 The full bar offers contemporary cocktails alongside time-honored classics those men would have drunk in the Jazz Age, and the venue regularly hosts live jazz concerts.